Updated for 2018

-If you become self-employed you need to take care of your own tax and national insurance payments.
+If you become self-employed you need to take care of your own tax and National Insurance payments.
 This means filing an annual tax return with HMRC.
 When you become self-employed you must let HMRC know within three months, even if you already complete a tax return.

 Do you need to complete a tax return?

-All self-employed people must complete an annual self-assessment.
+All self-employed people must complete an annual Self Assessment.
 Tax rates vary depending on whether you are an employee or self-employed so it’s important to be sure which category you fall into before you register with HMRC.
 It is possible to be self-employed for some work but also employed by another company as well.

 For more details about employment status, visit the HMRC website.

-If you are self-employed, HMRC will send you a paper tax return each year or you can register to complete the self-assessment online.
+If you are self-employed, HMRC will send you a paper tax return each year or you can register to complete the Self Assessment online.

 How to complete a tax return

-Online self-assessments are generally easier than struggling with the paper version, especially if you don’t have an accountant to help you.
+Online Self Assessments are generally easier than struggling with the paper version, especially if you don’t have an accountant to help you.
 The online tax return will help you to select only the relevant sections for your business and income and it will calculate the amount of tax due instantly.
 It is important that you pay the correct amount of tax though, so if you are unsure it may be wise to get an accountant or someone else to look over it.

-Tax rates, national insurance and allowances
+Tax rates, National Insurance and allowances

 If you are self-employed you pay the same income tax rates as those in employment but you will need to consider other types of tax such as VAT and other allowances from business expenses.
-You will also pay different national insurance contributions.
+You will also pay different National Insurance contributions.

-National insurance contributions (NICs) are more complicated.
-You are obliged to pay Class 4 NICs of 8% on annual profits between £5,715 and £43,875 (2009/10) and 1% on any profit over that amount.
-Payment is made through your self-assessment.
+National Insurance contributions (NICs) are more complicated.
+You are obliged to pay Class 4 NICs of 9 per cent on annual profits between £8,632 and £50,000 (£8,424 and £46,350 for 2018-19), and 2 per cent on any profit over that amount.
+Payment is made through your Self Assessment.

 Class 2 NICs are paid by most self-employed people except those who are under 16 or over state pension age.
 Women who are married or widows are entitled to pay reduced rate Class 1 NICs.

-Class 2 is set at a weekly rate of £2.40 (2009/10) and are paid either monthly or by quarterly bill.
+Class 2 is set at a weekly rate of £3.00 for 2019-20 (£2.95 for 2018-19).

 Paying your tax bill

 If you are registered online you can pay your tax bill by direct debit.
-You can set this up through your Online Self-Assessment account.
+You can set this up through your Online Self Assessment account.
 You can also pay directly from your bank.
-Make sure you give your self-assessment reference number when you may payment so that they know who the money is coming from!
+Make sure you give your Self Assessment reference number when you may payment so that they know who the money is coming from.

 If your payments are up to date but you can’t afford to pay a lump sum, you can set up a Budget Payment Plan.
 This will allow you to make regular payments towards your tax bill.
 You can set this up using the direct debit facility in your HMRC online account.